PoisotLab/ms_mangal_synthesis/manuscript.md

 future of dynamic ecological analyses, wherein analyses are automatically re-done as more data get added.
 This would allow a sort of continuous assessment of proposed ecological relationships in network structure.
-This cycle of data discovery and reuse is an example of the Data Life Cycle (as discussed by DataOne, [tk]) and represents one way to practice ecological synthesis.
+This cycle of data discovery and reuse is an example of the Data Life Cycle [@Mich15] and represents one way to practice ecological synthesis.

 <!-- TD: This could be a call to incorporate community level data into the network data.
 That is, a good measure of sampling bias might be the fraction of diversity represented in the sampled interaction network which is recorded in larger databases like GBIF (which of course have NO BIASES WHATSOEVER).
 The idea being that a poorly sampled network will also have a poor representation of a single trophic level compared to our existing knowledge of what's there. -->